f5devcentral/xchacedemoguide/README.rst

 .. figure:: assets/poolname.png

 From the Select Type of Origin Server menu, select the **K8s Service Name of Origin Server on given Sites** type to specify the origin server with its K8s service name.
-Then enter the service name **ha-postgres-postgresql-ha-pgpool.ha-services-ce**.
+Then enter the service name of the origin server (including service name we copied earlier and namespace).
 Select **Virtual Site** option in the Site or Virtual Site menu.
 And select a virtual site created earlier.
 After that, pick the **vK8s Networks on the Site network**.
 Finally, click **Apply**.

 .. figure:: assets/originserver.png